la2050/archive/_projects/2014/college-readiness-program-helping-foster-youth-prepare-to-succeed-in-college-and-in-life.md

     establishing a long-term (up to 11 year) continuum of support with the specific objective of supporting educational achievement through the attainment of a bachelor's degree.
-  cost: "The total budget for the project is $2,043,103.  \r\n\r\nUFC’s College Readiness Program is central to our work and we are committed to carrying it forward as long as it continues to meet the needs of our target population.
-We are fortunate that the community recognizes the value of the program, and provides significant restricted funding each year for its support.
-Additional needs are met through unrestricted contributions received and, as necessary, our unrestricted reserve.\r\n\r\nHaving built a healthy reserve through prudent fiscal management over a period of many years, the UFC board has adopted a policy of approving spending from the reserves (while maintaining a level equal to at least six months’ operating needs) to protect against funding shortfalls.  \r\n\r\nTo further ensure our stability, UFC’s Development Department has created a New Initiatives line item in the coming FY budget ($500,000) comprised of new approaches that we think can help us reach our budget goals: systemic change income (partnerships with public/government entities), Named Scholars Programs for education support, expanding our outreach into the corporate area, and using new CrowdRise initiatives to engage a larger percentage of the LA community across a broader demographic, in fundraising events for UFC.
-This revenue stream will be supported through UFC’s newly created New Initiatives Committee chaired by Robert Daly, Jr.\r\n\r\nAdditionally, we are prioritizing government and foundation grants as a major source of current and future growth income.
-Finally, we are working through the Governance Committee to identify new Board members as a key component of achieving our short and long term goals.\r\n"
-  budget: "Funding received will be allocated among some of the most critical elements of the budget, including:\r\n\r\nCounselor salaries and benefits: $50,000\r\nParticipant transportation for workshops and other events: $20,000\r\nTutoring: $20,000\r\n\r\nThe final $10,000 will be allocated to the essential indirect expenses without which no program would be possible."
   resources_money: '1'
   resources_staff: '1'
   resources_publicity: '1'